-- -Financial derivatives. - -Financial instruments at fair value through profit and loss. - -Financial assets at fair value through other comprehensive income and financial instruments measured at amortized cost.
-The historical cost depends mainly on the fair value of the consideration transferred to obtain assets.
+- -Financial derivatives. - -Financial instruments at fair value through profit and loss. - -Financial assets at fair value through other comprehensive income, and - -Financial instruments measured at amortized cost.

 D- Presentation currency

 The Group's functional and presentation currency is the Egyptian Pound.
 All the financial information presented in Egyptian pound has been rounded to the nearest thousand except for earnings per share, unless otherwise indicated in the interim consolidated financial statements or in the notes.